The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 Preferred foot: Right

 The complete wingback (right flank) will have some slightly different responsibilities than the left wingback since he is demanded to influence the final third in the majority of the match.
 The complete wingback is used in the 2-3-2-3 formation which transits to 2-1-4-3 / 3-1-3-3 and looks to serve the role similar to an attacking winger.
-The complete wingback is picked to replicate Daniel Alves’ play and looks to be an example of how the system should look like in my point of view, regardless what works the best or not in FM15.
+The complete wingback is picked to replicate Daniel Alves’ play and looks to be an example of how the system should look like in my point of view.

-By selecting the complete wingback duty for the right flank I have given him more creative freedom to exploit any spaces in the final third and the chance to leave the wide channel to overload the gap between the DC and DL in partnership with the inside forward support (right).
-He will be asked to overlap the inside forward as often as possible and should be capable to penetrate the box with the ball.
 Due to his positioning in the final third he will be one of 4 players who will create chances, either it’s by penetrate the defensive block with forward runs from deep, or through balls from wide.
-The CWB attack will also record a relative high amount of key passes in regard to his default position.
-In my current save the CWB attack has actually created the most key passes.
+The complete wingback will also record a relative high amount of key passes in regard to his default position, sometimes leading him to create the most key passes in the entire team.

 His dribbling abilities and positioning in terms of stretching the play will be an important factor in terms of overloading the right flank; either driving to the byline or creating space for the inside forward who stays deeper than a traditional IF attack and narrower than a traditional winger.
 He will record an high amount of runs past opponent trying to get to the byline for through balls or low crosses towards the back post.